Peill+Putzler Cube Table Lamp

 This cube lamp is reminiscent of the cube lamp designed by Alessandro Mendini.
 His lamp is a bit bigger (16 cm / 6.29”), it has two light bulbs and it can be closed with a chrome decorative screw.

 Almost every company produced glass cube lamps and they are often confused.
-Massive from Belgium has a glass cube lamp and it is mostly attributed to Peill + Putzler.
+Massive from Belgium has a glass cube lamp and it is mostly attributed to Peill+Putzler.
 An IKEA lamp is named Iviken.
 New glass cube lamps are made in China, and they are often sold as vintage lamps.
 Beware!
 Never buy al lamp with new wiring.

 The most well known glass cubes glass maker is Poliarti from Italy.
 The cube lamps are a design of Albano Poli.

 Glashüttenwerk Peill und Sohn was founded in 1903 in Düren, a small town in (West) Germany.
-Peill und Sohn merged with Putzler (founded in 1869) in 1947 as a glass works and lighting company and became Peill + Putzler Glashüttenwerke.
+Peill und Sohn merged with Putzler (founded in 1869) in 1947 as a glassworks and lighting company, becoming Peill+Putzler Glashüttenwerke.

-The company always worked with important designers such as Wilhelm Wagenfeld, William Brown, Helmut Demary, Aloys Ferdinand Gangkofner, Horst Tüselmann and many others.
+The company worked with important designers such as Wilhelm Wagenfeld, William Brown, Helmut Demary, Aloys Ferdinand Gangkofner, Horst Tüselmann, Dieter Sieger, Gerhard Beigel, and many others.

-In the 1950s 1500 people were working for the company.
-They also produced glass for other light companies in Europe, such as Raak, Amsterdam, The Netherlands and Massive from Belgium.
+In the 1950s, around 1,500 people worked for the company.
+They also produced glass for other European lighting firms, such as Raak and Philips (The Netherlands) and Massive (Belgium), to name a few.

-In 1995 the production of glass and lighting moved to Slovenia, Poland and the Czech Republic.
-Only the trading of lamps en glass stayed in Düren.
-1 year after the 100th anniversary in 2004, bankruptcy was filed.
+In 1995, production of glass and lighting moved to Slovenia, Poland, and the Czech Republic.
+Only the trading of lamps and glass remained in Düren.
+In 2005, one year after its 100th anniversary (2004), the company filed for bankruptcy.

-In 2008 the name Peill + Putzler was re-used for several years for among others the Wagenfeld lighting of the German lighting company of Paul Neuhaus.
+In 2008, the name Peill+Putzler was reused for several years, including for the Wagenfeld lighting sold by the German lighting company Paul Neuhaus.

 Links (external links open in a new window)

-iF-Design awards for Peill + Putzler
+iF-Design awards for Peill+Putzler